cap-public/channel-watcher/README.md

 A [GenServer](https://hexdocs.pm/elixir/GenServer.html) to monitor PIDs and run callbacks when they go down.

-This is basically _slightly_ improved version of Chris McCord's answer to a [StackOverflow question](https://stackoverflow.com/a/33941469).
+This is essentially a _slightly_ improved version of Chris McCord's answer to a [StackOverflow question](https://stackoverflow.com/a/33941469).

 ## Installation